-- 6. Claimant bears the burden of establishing that she qualifies for an exemption under section 4648.5, subdivision (c).5 Claimant has not met that burden. - 7.
+- 9. There was significant testimony and documentary evidence presented at hearing regarding the issues for determination.
+However, neither party convincingly established that the Ride to Walk services were, or were not, a primary or critical means for ameliorating the physical, cognitive, or psychosocial effects of claimant's disability.
+This was ACRC's burden to prove, and it has not met its burden. - 10.
 Claimant established that Ride to Walk services are clearly beneficial to claimant.
-At times during the several years claimant received Ride to Walk services, particularly after her multilevel leg surgery, she has shown measurable improvements in key areas that contribute to her mobility and independence.
-However, claimant did not establish that the services provided by Ride to Walk are any more beneficial than other forms of physical therapy or modalities used during physical therapy.
-While claimant asserted that, because equestrian therapy provides simultaneous physical, cognitive, and emotional stimulation, and is also fun, it is more effective than other forms of therapy, there was insufficient evidence to support this conclusion.
-It was not disputed that there are other forms of physical therapy available to claimant, to address low muscle tone, decreased strength and endurance. - 8.
-Claimant's argument that Ride to Walk addresses these symptom more effectively does not establish that it is a primary or critical means of ameliorating the effects of claimant's disability.
+While this does not establish that these services fall within the described exemption, it is important to note that during the several years claimant received Ride to Walk services, particularly after her multi-level leg surgery, she has shown measurable improvements in key areas that contribute to her mobility and independence.
+Claimant asserted that, because equestrian therapy provides simultaneous physical, cognitive, and emotional stimulation, and is also fun, it is more effective than other forms of physical therapy.
+It was not disputed that there are other forms of physical therapy available to claimant, to address low muscle tone, decreased strength, and endurance. - 11.
 Dr. Corn testified passionately about the benefits of equine therapy and the positive changes it produced for claimant.
-However, the testimony of Dr. Friedman, and her opinion that equine therapy through Ride to Walk was beneficial but neither primary or critical to addressing the effect of claimant's disability, was more persuasive.
+She testified and produced reports lauding the physical, cognitive, and social benefits of Ride to Walk and describing her first-hand knowledge of how these benefits have helped ameliorate the effects of claimant's disability.
 Dr. Corn's explanation of how equestrian therapy has exponential benefits when compared to other forms of physical therapy was both credible and logical, given her detailed explanation, education, and experience.
-She is an expert in the field and is passionate about the work she does.
-Nevertheless, Dr. Corn admitted that currently there are few scientific studies to support her conclusions.
-Dr. Friedman's conclusions were more thoroughly supported.
-She testified to legitimate concerns with the substance of supportive letters provided by claimant's health care providers.
-She noted that none of those providers actually prescribed equestrian therapy for claimant, despite claiming it was the primary and critical means to ameliorate the effects of her condition.